semasuka/blog/_posts/2019-02-10-list-in-python.md

     ['Makamba', 'Karuzi', 'Rutana', ['Kirundo', 'Ngozi', 'Kayanza'], 'Cankuzo', 'Bururi', 'Makamba', 'Ruyigi', 'Cibitoke']

 We can see that the list of the northern provinces has been added to burundi_provinces.
-But now what if instead for adding the list, there was a merge between the two lists into one.
+However, now what if instead for adding the list, there was a merge between the two lists into one.

 ```python